edgedb/edgedb/docs/reference/edgeql/shapes.rst

 .. note::

-    The :eql:stmt:`FOR` statement preserves the shape given inside the ``UNION`` clause, effectively applying the shape to its entire result.
+    The :eql:stmt:`for` statement preserves the shape given inside the ``union`` clause, effectively applying the shape to its entire result.